DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis: Approach: Reformulation as an NSGA-II Search Problem

 Since the models under test often exhibit similar high accuracy levels, GANs alone might not be effective in generating diverse triggering inputs that reveal behavioural disagreements between highly accurate models.
 To overcome these limitations, we leverage NSGA-II to effectively explore the large GAN's latent space, thereby enhancing the generation of diverse triggering inputs.
 More specifically, our genetic search aims at finding latent vectors that maximize the generation of inputs produced by the GAN that are both diverse and reveal behavioral disagreements between pairs of DNN models under test.

 We also rely on NSGA-II since it is specifically adapted to our multi-objective search problem.
 It is widely used in the literature and has shown good performance in solving many search-based problems in DNN testing~\cite{hemmati2013achieving,wang2015cost, Aghababaeyan2024}.
-Many existing works in the literature have shown the effectiveness of NSGA-II in navigating the complex latent space of GANs and solving multi-objective optimization problems~\cite{9896140, wang2022nsgan, hou2022aerodynamic}.
+Many existing works in the literature have demonstrated the effectiveness of NSGA-II in navigating the complex latent space of GANs and solving multi-objective optimization problems~\cite{9896140, wang2022nsgan, hou2022aerodynamic}.
 Unlike algorithms such as MOSA, the Many Objective Sorting Algorithm~\cite{MOSA7102604}, which approaches each fitness function in isolation, NSGA-II tries to find solutions that offer diverse trade-offs among multiple objectives.
 More specifically, our search is driven by two objectives: (1) maximizing the difference between the output probability vectors of the inputs to generate triggering inputs, and (2) maximizing the diversity of generated inputs by the GAN model.
-We illustrate in Figure~\ref{fig:Approach} our test generation approach and describe in the following the different steps of our approach along with the different components of our search algorithm.
+We illustrate in Figure~\ref{fig:Approach} our test generation approach and describe in the following the different steps of our approach, along with the different components of our search algorithm.